 The biggest challenge to social media marketing is to build a following.
 Every social media profile starts out with zero followers—you’ll need to build that number up in order to reach the most people.
 Building a social media following is an ongoing process, but there are a few things you can do to get things started.

-- Ask for follows: One of the simplest ways to get new followers.
+- Ask to follow One of the simplest ways to get new followers.
 Ask for them.
-If you post on Facebook, for example, include a line that says “Follow [your page name] to see more photos.”
+If you post on Facebook, for example, include a line that says, “Follow [your page name] to see more photos.”
 Then, when a current follower shares one of your photos, you may get more likes from their friends.

-What Makes A Great Post?
-How Do I Engage My Followers?
+What Makes a Great Post?
+How to Engage Followers?

-Post content that people want to see – No one watches TV just to see the commercials.
+- Post content that people want to see No one watches TV just to see the commercials.
 Post something that people find interesting, and they’ll follow you for those posts, and also catch a “commercial” or two when you do write a marketing post.
 What kind of content do people want to see?
-There’s all kinds of different options, like:
+There are all kinds of different options, like:

 - Helpful information, like a recipe with that food photo or tips for what to wear to a photo session